 (Check out our previous post for step-by-step instructions on marketing your digital products business.)

 Wrapping it up…

 As you can tell from this guide on how to create digital downloads to sell, there are three essential parts to it.

 First, you need to come up with a sellable digital product idea.
 Next comes the creation and logistics part.
 And finally, you need to look at the marketing side of the business.

 So start by researching digital product ideas that already have an audience and need.
 And then factor in the investment and effort each takes to finally pick the one(s) you can create.

 When reviewing eCommerce platforms to sell your digital products, go with one that’s affordable and easy to start with and maintain.
 A solution like Shopify can charge you a hefty monthly fee (in addition to the transaction fee on every sale), whereas WooCommerce can come with an exhausting setup.
 Plus, you need to set up a myriad of addons to enable credit card payments or use gateways like PayPal.
 Download Monitor, on the other hand, lets you start selling in three easy steps.
-Its free version is enough when you’re just starting out; you can get our core extension bundle as you scale.
+Its free version is enough when you’re just starting out; you can get our Complete plan as you scale.